opensearch-project/opensearch-cli/docs/dev/rfc/rfc.md

 arguments and flags .
 Usually command represent an action, arguments are the things and flags are ways to modify the behavior of the commands.

-odfe-cli will be the root command and it contains three type of sub-commands
+opensearch-cli will be the root command and it contains three type of sub-commands

 * es core commands as index get, index create, cluster health, etc ...
 * plugins as commands like ad, monitor, sql, etc...